Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ![Not logged in](documentation/Comment%3Alike%20not%20logged%20in.png)

 ### Register
 The register feature is located in the navbar and is a form that the user has to fill out to be registered.
-When a user creates a account and loggs in a message is displayed.
+When a user creates an account and loggs in, a message is displayed.
 ![Register page](documentation/Register.png)

 ![Register and log in message](documentation/register%20message.png)